20-alicial/20-alicial.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
-I'm Alicia, a full-time RA and joint lab manager at the University of Chicago, where I also earned my BA in Philosophy, BS in Computer Science, and MA in Psychology.
-I'm fortunate to be advised by Prof. [Yuan Chang Leong](https://mcnlab.uchicago.edu) and Prof. [Xuechunzi Bai](https://baixuechunzi.github.io/uchicago/).

-Currently, I research how people build structured expectations and models of the world from experience (e.g. event schemas), how these models & memories are selectively and idiosyncratically activated when processing new information, and how biased models can be updated through new experiences.
-I use multivariate neuroimaging (fMRI), behavioral tasks & eye-tracking, LLMs, and large-scale online tasks to study these questions.
+I’m Alicia, a PhD student in computational cognitive neuroscience, advised by [Tyler Bonnen](https://tzler.github.io/).
+I research how the brain builds structured models of the world from experience, how these models are selectively and idiosyncratically activated when processing new information, and how biased models can be updated through new experiences.

-In the future, I plan for my research to center on the interactions of episodic and semantic memory systems. _When is abstract knowledge versus episodic details retrieved?
-How are representations compositionally recombined in novel contexts?
-How are memory representations transformed or forgotten in relation to changing task demands?_ I hope to develop computational instantiations of theoretical frameworks to test and explain how they support learning, reasoning, and abstraction in naturalistic contexts, with applications to both biological and artificial intelligence systems.

-### More about me
+Previously, I was advised by [Yuan Chang Leong](https://mcnlab.uchicago.edu) and [Xuechunzi Bai](https://baixuechunzi.github.io/uchicago/) at the University of Chicago.

+Some questions I’ve been interested in: _Along what principle axes is memory organized?
+When is abstract knowledge versus episodic details retrieved?
+How are representations transformed by retrieval?
+How are representations factored compositionally and then recombined in novel contexts?_

-I believe understanding memory systems is fundamental to explaining the flexibility of human intelligence.
-Beyond that, (episodic) memory is also interesting to me in a different way: it comprises our identity as individuals; the 'self' is a bundle of episodic memories.
-Thus I feel very lucky to be able to study processes like event segmentation that may form the very building blocks of who we are — "the meaningful segments of one's life, the coherent units of one's personal history" (Beal and Weiss, 2013).
-Before going to the empirical side, I also approached these questions as a philosopher, where I was interested in self-creation and personhood/moral patienthood.
+I believe memory is fundamental to explaining the flexibility of intelligence, biological or artificial.
+Beyond that, (episodic) memory is also interesting to me in a different way: it comprises our identity as individuals; the ‘self’ is a bundle of episodic memories.
+Thus I feel very lucky to be able to study processes like that form the very building blocks of who we are - “the meaningful segments of one’s life, the coherent units of one’s personal history” (Beal and Weiss, 2013).
+Before going to the empirical side, I also approached these questions in philosophy, where I was interested in self-creation and personhood/moral patienthood.